Vietnamese Scout Association: Sections

 Scouting in Vietnam, like other organizations across the world, were reviewed and reformed when the National Scout Leader Conference met in Gia Dinh (presently Ho Chi Minh City) in December 1965.
 During the meeting, a new Scout section was created, bridging between Boy Scouts and Rover Scouts, and named "ngành Kha" similar to Venture Scouts in Commonwealth nations.

-Presently, the current co-ed Vietnamese Scouting has four sections (except Vietnamese Scouting in other countries where Beaver Scouts exist):
+Presently, the current co-ed Vietnamese Scouting - inclusive of the PSV program in Vietnam itself - has four sections (except Vietnamese Scouting in other countries where Beaver Scouts exist):